TIG Welding Pipe

 Pipe Welding Techniques for an Open Root

 When it comes to the techniques used for TIG welding an open root there are two ways to do it.
 It comes down to where you learned to weld.
-In America the southern states weld different than the northern states.
+In America the southern states weld different then the northern states.
 The northern states just lay the filler rod in the bevel and walk over it.
-That’s me the Yankee!
+That's me the Yankee!
 In the southern states, mostly on the Gulf of Mexico, they use a smaller diameter wire then the root opening.
 What they do is feed the wire from the opposite side of the pipe by leaning it on a tack.
 The filler wire is literally being feed from the inside of the pipe!
-It’s not easy but knowing how to do that is really good if your pipe has a bad fit-up.
+It's not easy but knowing how to do that is really good if your pipe has a bad fit-up.
 Personally just running over the wire works for me and is a lot easier then feeding the filler rod!

 The welding technique used will depend on the thickness of the pipe.
 On thin wall pipe you can either ratchet or wobble the cup.
 This is because you will have a shallow bevel that you can walk on with the cup.
 If it is heavy wall pipe you will want a cup size that is small enough to fit between the groves and slide easily.